Data sources

 datasets and these studies are excluded from further analysis.

-The Open Targets team performs additional manual curation for the GCSS studies from “All studies - With study accession numbers, ontology annotations, genotyping technology, cohort identifiers and full summary statistics availability”.
+The Open Targets team performs additional manual curation for the GCSS studies from βAll studies - With study accession numbers, ontology annotations, genotyping technology, cohort identifiers and full summary statistics availabilityβ.
 The following information is extracted from the corresponding publication:

-Study type — The GCSS studies identified as pQTL or microbiome GWAS are flagged and excluded from further analysis.
+Study type β The GCSS studies identified as pQTL or microbiome GWAS are flagged and excluded from further analysis.

-Analysis type — studies are flag if performed with any of the following analysis: multivariate analysis, ExWAS, non-additive model, metabolite, GxG, GxE, case-case study.
-All analysis flags but “metabolite” are excluded from SuSiE fine-mapping and fine-mapped using PICS.
+Analysis type β studies are flag if performed with any of the following analysis: multivariate analysis, ExWAS, non-additive model, metabolite, GxG, GxE, case-case study.
+All analysis flags but βmetaboliteβ are excluded from SuSiE fine-mapping and fine-mapped using PICS.

 The P-Z test.
 This check estimates the mean and standard deviation of the difference between the log p-values reported in the study and the reported betas and standard errors.
-If at least one value for the study was greater than 0.05, the study fails QC and is flagged with the label
+If at least one value for the study was greater than 0.05, the study fails QC and is flagged with the label The PZ QC check values are not within the expected range

-.The mean beta check.
+The mean beta check.
 This check estimates the mean value of the beta across all SNPs in the study.
-If the absolute mean value is more than 0.05, the study fails QC and is flagged with the label
+If the absolute mean value is more than 0.05, the study fails QC and is flagged with the label The mean beta QC check value is not within the expected range

-.Number of variants.
-All summary statistics with fewer than 2,000,000 variants do not fail QC but are flagged with the label
+Number of variants.
+All summary statistics with fewer than 2,000,000 variants do not fail QC but are flagged with the label The number of SNPs in the study is below the expected threshold

 .
 These studies are not eligible for SuSiE fine-mapping.